tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

 - install ESLint globally (for checker to be enabled by syntastic)
 - install ESLint locally (`eslint --init` does it) and specify path to local `eslint` executable in `g:syntastic_javascript_eslint_exe`

-don't forget to restart vim for changes to take effect.